Entra ID Conditional Access Policy Design Baseline with Automatic Deployment Support

-My Azure AD Conditional Access Policy Design Baseline is updated at least twice every year, always containing lessons learned from the field.
+My Entra ID Conditional Access Policy Design Baseline is updated at least twice every year, always containing lessons learned from the field.
 It is based on my recommendations of how Conditional Access should be deployed to create a strong zero trust security posture.

 Note that all organisations are different and you might need to adjust the baseline to fit your specific needs.
 My goal is to provide inspiration and a great starting point for your own Conditional Access design.